King Kung Fu: Production

-Production began on King Kung Fu in 1974.
+Production began on King Kung Fu in 1974 with principal photography taking place in Wichita, Kansas.
 Due to financial constraints, it was not finished until 1987.
 The film's production cost around $300,000.

-The film was shot entirely in Wichita, Kansas.

-The titular ape was played by John Bailee.

 The theme song used for the ending ("Gorilla Rag") was written and performed by local Wichita band, LEGION.

 Reception

 The movie, while obscure, developed a slight cult following, eventually gaining a DVD release years after its release.